Question

 Solution: Quantity I: Simple interest for two years = 20000 * 10% * 2 = Rs.
 4000 Amount after two years = 20000 + 4000 = Rs.
 24000 Now, this Rs.
 24000 is invested at 8% compound interest for two years.
 Amount after two years at 8% compound interest = 24000 * (1 + 8/100)^2 = 24000 * 1.08^2 = 24000 * 1.1664 = Rs.
 27993.6 Quantity II: Amount after three years at 15% compound interest = 18000 * (1 + 15/100)^3 = 18000 * 1.15^3 = 18000 * 1.520875 = Rs.
 27375.75 Answer: E (Quantity I > Quantity II)

-Which of the following is an example of an offshore financial center?
+Which of the following is not an objective of the Insolvency and Bankruptcy Code, 2016?